rust-lang/book/src/ch05-00-structs.md

 ### Refactoring with Structs: Adding More Meaning

 Here is where we bring in structs.
-We can transform our tuple into a data type with a name for the whole as well as names for the parts:
+We can transform our tuple into a data type with a name for the whole as well as names for the parts, as shown in Listing
+5-4:

 <span class="filename">Filename: src/main.rs</span>